realicejoanne/pacd-archive/README.md

 # What is Digital Image Processing and Analysis?

 This study is a continuous subject from [Computer Graphics study](https://github.com/realicejoanne/grafkom-archive).
-Digital image processing is the use of computer algorithms to perform image processing on digital images.
+In computer science, digital image processing is the use of computer algorithms to perform image processing on digital images.
 We are not only processing it but also analysing.

 Tools and packages:
 1. Visual Studio 2017 or get the latest one